yizhoucc/auditory-foraging-IRC/stocastic-obs/exp4/README.md

 setting 0 reward for iti and penalty. reducing # of epochs to 20. changing to episodic tasks.
-    - chaning observation model (should not have info on time)
+    - chaning observe_step (should not have info on time).
+    - change find_observation_matrix.
     - set done when it reaches the penalty node.
     - changing transition to iti nodes.
     - change transition matrix as well, and check if belief updates are right.